nkfyz/PaVM/README.md

 # PaVM

+Hello there!

-The source code of PaVM, a smart contract virtual machine that supports inter- and inner-parallel execution.
+This repo is created for publishing the source code of PaVM, a smart contract virtual machine that supports inter- and inner-contract parallel execution.

 ## Get started